ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing

-where $\mathcal{R}^+$ and $\mathcal{R}^-$ denote the set of positive samples and the set of sampled negative samples, correspondingly. $l_{ui}$ is the specific loss (i.e., cross-entropy) of $(u,i)$ pair and $\theta$ denotes base model parameters.
-Then we expand the loss on positive examples\footnote{We don't consider the loss on negative examples since we assume that they are sampled uniformly.} as
+where $\mathcal{R}^+$ and $\mathcal{R}^-$ denote the set of positive samples and the set of sampled negative samples, correspondingly, $\mathcal{L}_{u,i}$ is the specific loss (i.e., cross-entropy) of $(u,i)$ pair.
+Then we expand the loss on positive samples\footnote{We don't consider the loss on negative examples since we assume that they are sampled uniformly.} as